jenkinsci/in-toto-plugin/README.md

 As of now, the current limitations exist:

-- As of now, the provenance module treats all the pipeline as a single step.
+- The provenance module treats all the pipeline as a single step.
 - There hasn't been much thorough testing with the pipeline plugin.
 Although it *should* work, there may be some rough edges to fix up.
 - There should be other interesting settings to add (e.g., ignore patterns,